Belize's Caribbean Cost

 14. The North

-Some people's thirst for adventure will be satisfied with the under-explored regions of Coahuila, Nuevo León, Tamaulipas and Durango towards the wild borders of northeastern Mexico.
-It is a region of canyons, where climbers can abseil over waterfalls, caving enthusiasts can crawl in extraordinary caves and bungee jumpers can swing between two steep cliffs.
+Travelers thirsty for adventure will be satisfied with a visit to Coahuila, Nuevo León, Tamaulipas and Durango on the wild borders of northeastern Mexico!
+Visit this region of canyons, where climbers can abseil over waterfalls, caving enthusiasts can go spelunking in extraordinary caves and bungee jumpers can swing between two steep cliffs.

 15. Sea of Cortes